Ball Tracking Robot

 Here’s where you’ll list the parts in your project.
 To add more rows, just copy and paste the example rows below.
 Don’t forget to place the link of where to buy each component inside the quotation marks in the corresponding row after href =.
 Follow the guide here to learn how to customize this to your project needs.

-Part | Note | Price | Link |
+| Part | Note | Price | Link |

-Raspberry Pi 4 Starter Kit | What the item is used for | $95.19 | Link |
+| Raspberry Pi 4 Starter Kit | The microcontroller powering and controlling this project | $95.19 | Link |

-Robot Chassis | What the item is used for | $18.99 | Link |
+| Robot Chassis | Basic body for the robot | $18.99 | Link |

-Screwdriver Kit | What the item is used for | $5.94 | Link |
+| Screwdriver Kit | Screwing in screws of different sizes | $5.94 | Link |

-Ultrasonic Sensor | What the item is used for | $9.99 | Link |
+| Ultrasonic Sensor | Sensor used to prevent crashes | $9.99 | Link |

-H Bridges | What the item is used for | $8.99 | Link |
+| H Bridges | Motor driver to connect motors to the Rapsberry Pi and control them | $8.99 | Link |

-Pi Cam | What the item is used for | $12.86 | Link |
+| Pi Cam | Camera used to take pictures and stream live feed | $12.86 | Link |

-Electronics Kit | What the item is used for | $11.98 | Link |
+| Electronics Kit | Basic electronic components in circuits and breadboard | $11.98 | Link |

-Motors | What the item is used for | $11.98 | Link |
+| Motors | Used to turn wheels | $11.98 | Link |

-Champion Sports Ball | What the item is used for | $16.73 | Link |
+| Champion Sports Ball | The ball that the robot tracks | $16.73 | Link |

-AA Batteries | What the item is used for | $18.74 | Link |
+| AA Batteries | Batteries for the multimeter and alternative power for the robot | $18.74 | Link |

-USB Power Bank and Cable | What the item is used for | $16.19 | Link |
+| USB Power Bank and Cable | Power for the robot | $16.19 | Link |